Skip to Main Content

 Financial leverage is a strategy used to potentially increase returns.
 Investors use borrowed funds intending to expand gains from an investment.
 Simply put, it’s borrowing money to make more money.
 Not just a tool for investors, leverage is used by businesses to launch as well as fund growth.

-We’ll break down the different types of leverage, when you might use the strategy and how to calculate it.
+We’ll break down the different types of financial leverage, when you might use the strategy and how to calculate it.

-Types of leverage
+Types of financial leverage

 While not exhaustive, the following list loosely categorizes the types of leverage available.